David-Tam/ML-Wine-Quality-Prediction/README.md

 ## Data Preparation

-The whole data set (4898 data point) is assigned a random number (called "sample") for data splitting: 4000 for training and 898 for testing.
-Then, "quality" and "sample" were removed from both sets as they are not used for training and testing.
+Each instance in the dataset (total 4898 instance) is randomly assigned a number (called "sample") for data splitting: 4000 for training and 898 for testing.
+Also, "quality" and "sample" were removed as they are not used for training and testing.
 ![alt text](images/1g.png)

+Now we can start training the models.
+Let's start with the Logistic Regression Approach.

 ## Logistic Regression (LR) Approach